grahamking/kip/README.md

  2. Prints your username in bold, and any notes your stored.
  3. Copies your password to the clipboard

+## More commands:

+ - list: List contents of your password directory
+ - edit: Change the username inside a password file.
+Handy!
+ - del: Delete a password file

+ - import\_from\_chrome: Import passwords that Chrome stored in Gnome Keyring.
+ This requires gnomekeyring (python lib) and python2 (sadly)
+ - export\_to\_gnome\_keyring: Push your passwords into Gnome Keyring - no reason for this really.
+Requires same as import\_from\_chrome.

 ## Misc

 ### Dependencies

   - gnupg: to encrypt password files
   - xclip (linux) or pbcopy (OSX): to copy password to clipboard
-  - (and python, but you have that already)
+  - (and python3, but you have that already)

 On Ubuntu / Debian: `sudo apt-get install gnupg xclip`